rubin55/website/_posts/2023-07-31-running-arch-linux-on-the-framework-laptop-13.md

 best devices I've owned in a long time.
 It is near-silent, It uses ~3watts at idle, it's fast, it's sturdy and it looks good!

+This is going to be quite a long article, so here's a Table of Contents:

 * TOC
 {:toc}